shawndcarpenter/tea_subscription/README.md

 # README

 # Tea Subscription Service
 > This application handles requests for creating/updating customers and subscriptions and canceling subscriptions.
+- A subscription may be created, with subscriptions being sent out on a frequency outlined by the service this api is connected to; perhaps monthly, quarterly or annually.
+These subscriptions will also have titles and a status for availability (available, out of stock, unavailable).
+-  Teas may be added to each subscription, with each tea being able to be added to multiple subscriptions.
+Teas have information including title, brew time, temperature and description.
+- Customers can create accounts with a first name, last name, email and address.
+- Customers may activate and cancel subscriptions.

 ## Installation